Monitoring Applications Deployed to Runtime Fabric

 |In some cases, logs with multiple lines might not be fully transmitted to Anypoint Monitoring.
 This can occur if multiple lines of log output are split across two files due to log rotation inside Runtime Fabric.|

-Each Mule application and API gateway replica runs a metrics agent that collects and transmits metrics data to Anypoint Monitoring.
+Each Mule application and API gateway replica runs a metrics agent that collects and transmits metrics data to Anypoint Monitoring via secure mutual TLS encryption.
 Each replica can cache up to 100 megabytes of metrics, after which the metrics data is rotated to provide storage for more recent data.
 In the event that metrics cannot be sent to Anypoint Monitoring, this typically provides at least 4 days worth of storage per replica.
-Note that use of custom metrics might consume more storage.
+Note that custom metrics might consume more storage.

 Each Mule application and API gateway replica can store up to 450 megabytes of log data on disk, after which log data is rotated to provide storage for more recent log data.